NickLeoMartin/blog/content/posts/2020-11-17-finding-fulfilling-work-a-statisticians-view.md

 * An internal value function that learns to anticipate the level of fulfilment (rewards) associated with future work experiences (decisions).
 * A decision-making process that sequentially chooses work experiences to maximise the total estimated fulfilment, given by the internal value function.

-We can visualise this agent as moving along the nodes of an enormous probability tree.
+We can visualise this agent as moving along the nodes of an enormous probability tree where each fork in the tree is a decision to pursue one work experience or another.

 ![](/media/deep-roots-1024x576-1024x585.jpg)

-So how does our agent make "good" decisions about its future?
-Ideally it knows the space of all possible branches.
-Secondly, it needs to get really good at estimating its internal value function associated with different tree branches.
+So how does our agent make optimal decisions about its future?

+Firstly, it knows the space of all possible work experiences - the whole tree.
+Secondly, it is really good at estimating the true reward associated with different work experiences using its internal value function .
+With these two sets of information the agent can project

 (continue here)